gcruzgar/UKsurvey/README.md

 ## Data
 ### Understanding Society

-Longitudinal study of the behaviour of ~40,000 households across the UK.
+Understanding Society is a longitudinal study of the behaviour of ~40,000 households across the UK.

 Data can be downloaded from [UK Data Service](https://beta.ukdataservice.ac.uk/datacatalogue/series/series?id=2000053).

-Downloading the survey yields two folders: mrdoc and tab, the former contains documentation (including data dictionaries) and the latter the survey response data.
+It is available in several formats (SPSS, STATA, TAB).
+Downloading the TAB survey yields two folders: mrdoc and tab, the former contains documentation (including data dictionaries) and the latter the survey response data.

 Data is divided into years or waves, each saved in its own subfolder.
 The survey changes over time so each folder will contain a different amount of files.
 However, there is a set of common files:

 - **_w_callrec.tab_**
 - **_w_child.tab_**